A life sciences startup will base its headquarters in both Seattle and California. It’s far from the only one

 “You can’t build a world-class biotech in a vacuum,” said Kathryn O’Driscoll, chief people officer for Zymeworks.
 It requires “the power of community and expertise, and there’s a lot of that in the Pacific Northwest.”

-O’Driscoll acknowledged that Washington doesn’t have a state income tax, which is attractive for people.
+O’Driscoll acknowledged that Washington not having a state income tax is attractive for people.
 But she said that wasn’t as big a factor as Seattleites’ affinity for the outdoors, nature and work-life balance, a mentality that helps breed innovation in the workplace.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.